Khloe Kardashian Twins With Kim Kardashian in Matching Bikinis on Birthday Trip - E! Online

 Twinning!

-During her tropical 38th birthday vacay with her family, Khloe Kardashian spent some time modeling sexy matching swimwear on and near the beach with her sister Kim Kardashian.
+During her tropical 38th birthday vacay in Turks and Caicos with her family, Khloe Kardashian spent some time modeling sexy matching swimwear on and near the beach with her sister Kim Kardashian.
 The stars of Hulu's reality show The Kardashians shared photos on their Instagrams showing themselves appearing together in the shallow crystal-clear waters while wearing black string bikinis.

 "We are still looking for that damn diamond #KampKoko," Khloe joked in her post.